c-ola/ioswitch/README.md

 ### Usage

+There are a couple of options for running the daemon

-Run the daemon (it must be run on more than one device)
+1. Run the daemon manually with sudo
 ```
 sudo ioswitchd -p <port>
 ```
+2. Add yourself to the `input` group with `sudo usermod -a -G input $USER`.
+Then you can run it with some sort of startup script using `ioswitchd -p <port>` (for example, the i3 config)

+3. Use systemd (probably overkill, but the .service file is in `system/`).
+Just change the home user name and then copy it to `/etc/systemd/system/`.
+You will then have to run `sudo systemctl daemon-reload` and enable the service.

 Run commands
 ```
 ioswitchctl -t <command> -p <port> -l <daemon_port> -i <ip> -d </dev/input/eventX>
 ```

+You can modify the device lists in the scripts before installing depending on what you want to activate/disable when running the keybinds.

-At the moment, the default command to stop sending and re-enable is meta+shift+comma You can also have a binding to start it, for example, I am using in i3:
+At the moment, the default command to stop sending run the stop script is meta+shift+comma You can also have your own binding to start it, for example, I am using it in i3 with:
 ```
 bindsym $mod+Shift+period exec --no-startup-id ioswitchrun
 ```
 You can modify ioswitchrun and ioswitchstop to suit the devices that you want to start/stop sending.
 TODO: make a script that can grab the xinput ids for each device based on name (they change sometimes), and also grab all the ids for each device, since some devices have multiple

-Command can be:
+Commands can be:
 - list
 - kill
 - add